Regent's Park College, Oxford: Libraries

-The College Library
+College Library

 The College Library is on the third floor of the college above Helwys Hall and houses many key works relating to theology, as well as many works on history, geography and politics.
-It is furnished with dark wood and contains graduate study rooms as well as a number of computers.
+It contains graduate study rooms as well as a number of computers.

-In the library, there is a semi-circular window with sixteen panels, on which is etched a map of the world with many interesting symbols and emblems.
-The window came from the Glasgow Empire Exhibition of 1937 and is a fine example of modern glasswork.
+In the library, there is a semi-circular window with sixteen panels, on which is etched a map of the world.
+The window came from the Glasgow Empire Exhibition of 1937.
 The library contains portraits of both William Carey and John Bunyan, and outside it hangs a portrait of Henry Havelock.

 Angus Library and Archive

-The Angus Library and Archive is a scholarship library holding many volumes and documents which are critical to the understanding of Baptist history and culture, many of which cannot be found anywhere else in the world.
+The Angus Library and Archive is a scholarship library holding volumes and documents on Baptist history and culture.
 The core of the collection was left to the college by Joseph Angus who was principal from 1849 to 1893.
 The Angus now comprises over 70,000 printed books, pamphlets, journals, church and association records, church histories, manuscript letters and other artefacts from the late fifteenth century to the present day.
 The collection relates to the life and history of Baptists in Britain and the wider world.
-Alongside this unique insight into Baptist and nonconformist history, there is a considerable amount of material from non-Baptist sources relating to issues and controversies in which Baptists were involved.
+There is a considerable amount of material from non-Baptist sources relating to issues and controversies in which Baptists were involved.

-The Angus Library and Archive are used by international scholars researching Baptist history, the history of dissent in the UK, the social history of foreign missions and linguistics.
-It is also used by members of the public to research, among other things, the history of their families or local communities.
-Each year there are in the region of 1000 requests for information from outside the University of Oxford.
-The people involved in research come from a variety of countries including the US, Australia, China, India, the Caribbean and Europe.
+The Angus Library and Archive are used by scholars researching Baptist history, the history of dissent in the UK, and the social history of foreign missions and linguistics.
+It is also used by members of the public to research family and local history.

+Academics

+Students are admitted and matriculated according to the same admissions procedures as the other colleges and halls of the University of Oxford.
+The college specializes in the arts, humanities and theology.
+It is affiliated with the Baptist Union of Great Britain.